jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

         .valid(current_vaild)   // Connect 'current_vaild' from test_4 to 'current_vaild' in test_1
     );

-    // Always block to select between current valid value and next valid value based on 'sel' always @(*) begin
+    // Always block to select between the current valid value and the next valid value based on 'sel' always @(*) begin
         if(sel == 1'b0)
             y = {1'b0, current_vaild}; // If 'sel' is 0, assign 'current_vaild' to 'y' (extended to 5 bits)